-Leah loves introducing flamenco guitarists to the rhythms and melodies of southern Spain, guiding classical students as they develop their technique and repertoire, and leading fingerstyle and acoustic players down individualized study paths.
+Now enrolling in Easy Flamenco for Beginning Guitarists and Music Theory for Guitarists 2, two group classes beginning Sunday January 17th.
+Leah loves introducing flamenco guitarists to the rhythms and melodies of southern Spain and guiding classical players as they develop their technique and repertoire.

 Based in Seville Spain, Leah is a native of Richmond Virginia, where she studied classical guitar at Virginia Commonwealth University.
 In Richmond, Leah performed extensively as a soloist and in classical and world music ensembles.
 She founded and led a flamenco-inspired ensemble and co-directed and performed in VCU's Flamenco Festival during its nine-year run.
 She also played in the Portuguese fado group Fado Nosso and the Richmond Guitar Quartet (classical guitar).